ajesaramos/stitles/README.md

 # Stitles
-Python title and status check script using httpx.
+An HTTP title and status check script using httpx.